parviz11/flaskapp/README.md

 # Deploy single container app on Azure

 Use [./deploy/deploy.sh](https://github.com/parviz11/flaskapp/blob/main/deploy/deploy.sh) script to deploy on Azure.
+In bash, run the script by typing: `bash ./deploy/deploy.sh`. <br>
 The script does the followings:

 * Logs in to your Azure account by using `./deploy/login.sh` script
 * Retrieves secrets from Azure Key Vault